alvianpratama00/portfolio/aboutme.md

 ---

 # Alvian Pratama
-A hardworking and motivated student that acquired some knowledge in Statistics, Data Analysis, and Business Management__
+A hardworking and motivated student that acquired some knowledge in Statistics, Data Analysis, and Business Management <br /> <br />

-## Experiences__
+## Experiences <br />